datastax/zdm-proxy/k8s_helm_charts/README.md

    rm ./my.env
    ```

+4. We need to create a TLS secret `zdmproxy-tls`, *even if we do not use TLS*:

+   1. Ensure files exist with the right names:

+      1. `root.crt`: trusted public certificate offered by the server
+      2. `client.crt`: public certificate offered by the client
+      3. `client.key`: private key for the client

+       If not using TLS, `touch` these files, so that they are empty, for example:
+       ```
+       touch /tmp/root.crt
+       touch /tmp/client.crt
+       touch /tmp/client.key
+       ```

+   2. Create the secret `zdmproxy-tls`:

+    ```
+    kubectl -n zdmproxy create secret generic zdmproxy-tls \
+      --from-file=root_cert="/tmp/root.crt" \
+      --from-file=client_cert="/tmp/client.crt" \
+      --from-file=client_key="/tmp/client.key"
+    ```

-4. Run helm install to deploy the helm charts; the default `cpu` and `memory` resource allocations are designed for production environment:
+5. Run helm install to deploy the helm charts; the default `cpu` and `memory` resource allocations are designed for production environment:

     ```
     helm -n zdmproxy install zdm-proxy ./zdm